iiiHunter/CHART-DeMatch/README.md

 @article{zhang2021dematch,
-  title={DeMatch: Torwards Understanding the Panel of Chart Documents}, author={Zhang, Hesuo and Ma, Weihong and Jin, Lianwen and Huang, Yichao and Ding, Kai and Wu, Yaqiang}, journal={Proceedings of International Conference of Document Analysis and Recognition}, year={2021}
+  title={DeMatch: Torwards Understanding the Panel of Chart Documents}, author={Zhang, Hesuo and Ma, Weihong and Jin, Lianwen and Huang, Yichao and Ding, Kai and Wu, Yaqiang}, journal={Proceedings of International Conference on Document Analysis and Recognition}, year={2021}
 }
 ```